mayer79/ml_lecture/README.md

 ## Overview

-Welcome to this little lecture on machine learning (ML).
+Welcome to this training course on machine learning (ML).

 ML can be viewed as a collection of statistical algorithms used to